 HOW TO DECLUTTER YOUR HOME AND LIFE

-Clearing the clutter is often the first step to creating a simpler life, with more time and less stress.
+Clearing clutter is often the first step to creating a simpler life, with more time, more ease and less stress.
 Decluttering isn’t always easy but this guide provides some helpful tips on how to declutter your home and life and make space for what matters most to you.

 A HELPFUL GUIDE TO DECLUTTERING

 Decluttering your home and life creates space, time and freedom.
 In today’s busy world, it seems more and more of us are looking for ways to ease the load, reduce our stress, make life easier and pull back from the chasing, doing and achieving.

 Decluttering is becoming increasingly popular.
 Clearing clutter makes us feel good and it’s often the first step to a simpler life.
 Yet, decluttering isn’t always easy.

 For me, it was definitely a case of trial and error, a few false starts and lots of detours along the way!